MichaelBlackwell/FortuneAndGlory/README.md

 Some influences include:

+- Victoria 2
-- Bannerlord
+- Tactical Combat Series
 - Battle Brothers
-- Victoria 2
--

 Currently this project has only one developer (myself) and will probably remain so.